DorianThiv/py-ryn/README.md

-# SERVER PROTOTYPE
+# SERVER PROTOTYPE - RYN SRV

-This server is a prototype to manage differents data with generic managers.
-The server load that managers as a module.
+This server is a prototype to manage few data with generic modules.

 ## Getting Started